 - Tränchenkuchen is a German cheesecake with a Baiser (merengue) hood.

-- Instead of using cornflour, you can also use Vanilla Pudding Powder (see my homemade vanilla pudding powder recipe)
+- Substitute the cornflour/cornstarch, with a packet of Vanilla Pudding Powder (see my homemade vanilla pudding powder recipe)

 There is nothing worse than removing your finished cheesecake from the oven only to realise that the top has cracked.
 Here are some tips to prevent this from happening.